 Do the participants in the program ever play the teacher to YOU?

 Of course!
 Everyone has different experiences and as Facilitator my role is to create an environment where we can share and learn from each other.
 In the "Google age" topical information is only the backdrop.
 Our classroom becomes a place where we use practical exercises to bring out the experiences, and then strategize about how best to implement them in a successful business model.

 What's next in store for you as an entrepreneur and as an educator?

 My commitment right now is to Artscape's Launchpad programs and to help grow it into the leader in Creative Entrepreneurship Education.
 I continue to hone my craft as an educator to help bring out the best in our Workshop participants by teaching, life coaching, working with entrepreneurs and through continuing education.

 What advice would you give others who want to grow their passion into a sustainable business?

 There are so many variables in growing a business but the main things are to seek out advice wherever it is available and to establish some sort of work-life integration, so that the business doesn’t cause burnout.

 Any helpful resources to share with entrepreneurs who are just starting out?

-I learn the most when working and networking with other entrepreneurs.
-That is the beauty of Artscape's Launchpad approach, where we bring together creative entrepreneurs and resources to form a peer group and learn together from experts in the field.
+Here at Launchpad, we have support for students to develop their networks, meet new friends and mentors, and experience a sense of community.
+We bring together creative entrepreneurs and resources to form a peer group and learn together from experts in the field.